QASymphony/qtestop-azure-template/README.md

 Save and Close the editor.

-Last step is to install qTest as a service on the VM so qtestctl script will get executed in every server startup.
+Next step is to install qTest as a service on the VM so qtestctl script will get executed in every server startup.
 ```[/home/qtestctl]$ ./install```

+Now we can go ahead building the Image from the VM.